 The mental health professionals who offer services on the platform are independent contractors.
 Your therapist will be a psychologist (Ph.D., PsyD), licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), or licensed professional counselor (LPC).
 If you find that you and your therapist are not a good fit, you can choose to get matched with another provider at any time.

 With BetterHelp, users are also given entry to therapeutic worksheets and other educational tools that might help reinforce critical concepts between sessions.
 You can also reach out to your therapist anytime, day or night, through the platform’s in-app messaging service.
-If you have a question, forgot to mention something during a session, or want to talk, you can send your therapist a message and receive a response, often within 24 hours.
+If you have a question, forgot to mention something during a session, or want to talk, you can send your therapist a message and receive a response.

 The BetterHelp app contains a safe journal feature that allows you to write journal entries with varying prompts.
-You can choose whether to tell these journal entries with your therapist and return and view previous entries when needed.
+You can choose whether to share these journal entries with your therapist as well as return and view previous entries when needed.

 If you want to hear from people who have used BetterHelp services personally, you may be interested in looking through the therapist reviews.